 Notes:

-Questionnaires may be used to represent predefined forms or pannels, referenced using Questionnaire.group.concept.
+Questionnaires may be used to represent predefined forms or panels, referenced using Questionnaire.group.concept.

 A Questionnaire's contents are placed inside its single nested Group, which may contain Questions or subgroups with Questions.

 Groups and Questions may have linkIds allowing groups and question answers captured in a QuestionnaireResponse to be associated with their corresponding group or question.